Robpol86/influxdb/docs/raspberrypi.rst

 Configure Telegraf
 ------------------

-My server will SSH into the Raspberry Pi and manually run Telegraf with an SSH tunnel opened back to my InfluxDB database.
-For this to work I need to setup Telegraf on the Pi but not have the daemon run.
+My server will SSH into the Raspberry Pi with an SSH tunnel opened back to my InfluxDB database.
+It will try to maintain this connection indefinitely.
+For this to work I need to setup Telegraf on the Pi first.

 .. code-block:: bash